f2knpw/Parrot-Disco-Formation-flight/README.md

 ## Why?
-- simply for fun and to try to fly several Disco controlled by a "master one"
+- simply for fun and to try to fly several Disco(s) controlled by a "master one"

 ## How does it work?
 Two scripts are added to the "parachute mod" in order: